Telmate/terraform-provider-proxmox/docs/installation.md

 ## Compile the executables with Go

 In order to build the required executables, [install Go](https://golang.org/doc/install) first.
-Then clone this repository.
-Then run the following commands inside the cloned repository.
+Then clone this repository and run the following commands inside the cloned repository.
 Since this plugin is both a provider and provisioner in one, there are two install commands.

 ```